#1 Home Improvement Retailer

 The Mid-South is in Zones 7–9, with coastal regions being warmest and the zone number decreasing to an 8, then a 7 as you go up in elevation to the foothills of the Georgia mountains.
 Just check your planting zone, then consult the seed packet for the most accurate instructions for each plant.
 If you know you're in a micro-climate near a valley, lake, or wetland, zoom in on the USDA planting map for exact details down to street level.

 In balmy Zone 9 on the coast, you can begin planning and planting indoors in January if you'd like.
 Zones 8 and 7 generally have a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like cucumbers, peppers, and tomatoes, all do well when started inside your home.
-Greens like spinach, artichokes, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
+Greens like spinach, artichokes, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
 You can sow flower seeds and watch them mature under the grow lights, too.
-Whatever you choose to grow, tend them carefully and transplant them after the last frost.
+Whatever you choose to grow, tend them carefully and transplant them when the threat of frost is gone for the season.

 Plant Seeds Outside With Direct Sow

-Planting seeds with the direct sow method, right into the soil, is another option.
-There's less planning and tending than growing indoors.
-If you like to go with the flow, follow the instructions on your seed pack and try it.
+Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
+It doesn't give you as much organized planning in terms of space and reliability as starting indoors.
+However, if you like to go with the flow, follow the instructions on your seed packet and try it out.

 Start Seeds Indoors